gilbsgilbs/babel-plugin-i18next-extract/docs/templates/faq.md

 If you try to extract keys from this code, the plugin will issue a warning because it won't be able to infer the translations statically.
-If you really want to specify variable keys, you should skip them with a [comment hint]( comment-hints.md?id=disable-extraction-on-a-specific-line-or-code-section).
+If you really want to specify variable keys, you should skip them with a [comment hint]( comment-hints?id=disable-extraction-on-a-specific-line-or-code-section).
 The same goes for plural forms, context and namespace detection:

 ```javascript